-Note 3.
-[Alternative Optima] An LP problem may have an infinite number of alternative optima when the objective function is parallel to a nonredundant binding constraint.
-This is indicated by the fact that as an isoprofit (or isocost) line leaves the feasible region, it will intersect an entire line segment corresponding to the binding constraint.
-It seems reasonable that if two points are optimal, then any point on the line segment joining these two points will also be optimal.
-If an alternative optimum occurs, then the decision maker can use a secondary criterion to choose between optimal solutions.
-The technique of goal programming is often used to choose among alternative optimal solutions.
-The next example demonstrates the practical significance of such solutions.
+Note 4.
+[Alternative Optima] An LP problem has infinitely many optimal solutions when the objective function is parallel to a nonredundant binding constraint.
+As an isoprofit (or isocost) line exits the feasible region, it intersects an entire segment of the binding constraint.
+If two points are optimal, any point on the segment between them is also optimal.
+In such cases, a secondary criterion, like goal programming, helps select among optimal solutions.
+The next example highlights the practical importance of this.